-Infectious mononucleosis, often called “mono,” refers to a group of symptoms usually caused by the Epstein-Barr virus (EBV).
-It typically occurs in teenagers, but you can get it at any age.
-The virus is spread through saliva, which is why some people call it the “kissing disease.”
+Mononucleosis typically occurs in teenagers, but you can get it at any age.
+The virus is spread through saliva, which is why some people refer to it as “the kissing disease.”

 - muscle weakness

 - a rash consisting of flat pink or purple spots on your skin or in your mouth

 - night sweats

 Occasionally, your spleen or liver may also swell, but mononucleosis is rarely ever fatal.

 Mono is hard to distinguish from other common viruses such as the flu.
 If your symptoms don’t improve after 1 or 2 weeks of home treatment such as resting, getting enough fluids, and eating healthy foods, see your doctor.

 The incubation period of the virus is the time between when you contract the infection and when you start to have symptoms.
 It lasts for 4 to 6 weeks.
 The signs and symptoms of mono typically last for 1 to 2 months.

 The incubation period may be shorter in young children.